Application and admission

 Admission to the PhD Programmes normally takes place every two years.
-Vacant PhD positions are preliminary announced at the University’s Job Application Portal from February 1, 2021, with the application deadline March 1, 2021.
-How many students that can be admitted depends on the possibilities of financing.
-The admitted PhD students receives financing for the entire PhD Programme, equal of four years full time.
+Vacant PhD positions are announced at the University’s Job Application Portal preliminary from February 1, 2025, with the application deadline March 1, 2025.
+The admitted PhD students receive funding for the entire PhD Programme, equal of four years full time.

 The PhD Programmes normally starts September 1.